boegel/easybuild-wiki/FAQ.md

 Yes, if you create an easyconfig file with no sources and only dependencies.
 You could ofcourse also just create the module file yourself.

-## I don't like the a-z/ directory structure, can I change it? ##

-Easybuild tries to be smart about this and will look inside the $PYTHONPATH to find the required files.
-The a-z/ directory structure is entirely optional, but suggested as it keeps things organized.

-Every block inside the `easybuild.easyblocks` namespace can be used.
-In our repo we extend the search path in the `easybuild.easyblocks` namespace (in the `__init__.py`) to also search in the a-z subdirectories.

-If you setup your own repo without these subdirectories, keep in mind to put the original repo first in the pythonpaht, this way we can still extend the search path first.

 ## Can I add a dependency on an os specific package (rpm, deb) ##